 A friend finally said to me, “words have power.
 I want you to stop saying, you might be crazy.”
 She was right.
 Words do have power.
 What we speak to ourselves we start to believe.
+These words played on repeat in my mind and it needed to change.
 So I stopped.
-I stopped saying it, and mostly stopped believing it.
+I really made a concerted effort to stop saying it, which reframed my mind.
 But what the heck was going on?

 I got to know the mental health department pretty well.
 And lots of people go to mental health appointments.
 For a variety of reasons.
 This was a surprise to me.
 I don’t know what I expected but a room full of what appeared to be normal people was not it.
 Think “One Flew Over the Cuckoo’s Nest”.
 I had imagined a mental hospital somewhat like this fictitious place of horror and pain with the evil Nurse Ratched lurking in the hallways.
 It’s part of the problem.
 A stigma about mental health.
 But the room was like any other doctor’s office waiting area.
 I remember looking around and wondering if anyone shared my emotions.
 Did I look “normal” too or could they tell I was crawling out of my skin?

 Our first visit was with a very friendly man who assured us that it was a simple fix and within weeks it would all be just fine.
 I say OUR because John had begun to accompany me to all my doctor visits.
 By this time I was starting to be anxious all day.
 Every day.

 Not only was I in this constant state of panic, I was extremely fatigued.
 By shear will power, I forced myself to get out and take a walk around the neighborhood.
 But that was the extent of my activity.
 It got to the point, where I could not be alone.
 I could not drive anywhere.
 I did not cook.
 The ability to read or watch anything on the television came and went.
 I sat on the couch.
 The drugs were not working.
 The simple fix was not there.
 We were in trouble.